appsignal/appsignal-docs/source/support/known-issues/puma-phased-restart.html.md

 ## Workaround

-Locking to `2.9.16` should fix that issue for now.
+- Downgrade the AppSignal gem to `2.9.16` until the issue has been resolved.
+- Do not use Puma's phased restart feature until the issue has been resolved.